TICGL

 Highest since 1991 · TISEZA/TIC

-In Tanzania, however, the SEZ programme delivered results far below its potential for most of its history.
-By 2008, SEZ employment reached only 7,500 — compared to 218,299 in Bangladesh, 1.17 million in Vietnam, and 130,000 in Honduras at the same time.
-SEZ exports accounted for just 2.5% of national total exports as recently as 2016.
-The constraints were clear: inadequate infrastructure within zones, limited connectivity to global supply chains, cumbersome licensing even within the zones, and insufficient investment in promotion.
+In Tanzania, the SEZ programme delivered results far below its potential for most of its history.
+By 2008, SEZ employment reached only 7,500 — compared to 218,299 in Bangladesh, 1.17 million in Vietnam, and 130,000 in Honduras.
+The constraints were clear: inadequate infrastructure within zones, limited connectivity, cumbersome licensing, and insufficient promotion investment.

-The Reform Turning Point — TISEZA 2025: Parliament passed the Tanzania Investment and Special Economic Zones Authority (TISEZA) Act No. 6 of 2025 in February 2025, merging TIC and EPZA into a single streamlined authority with a digital One-Stop Facilitation Centre.
-The first full quarter of operations showed extraordinary results: FDI projects up 37%, EPZ/SEZ jobs surging 1,053%, and turnover jumping 204% to US$127.53 million.
-These are not incremental improvements — they signal a structural shift in Tanzania's investment facilitation capacity.
+The Reform Turning Point — TISEZA 2025: Parliament passed the TISEZA Act No. 6 of 2025 in February 2025, merging TIC and EPZA into a single streamlined authority with a digital One-Stop Facilitation Centre.
+The first full quarter showed extraordinary results: FDI projects up 37%, EPZ/SEZ jobs surging 1,053%, and turnover jumping 204% to US$127.53 million.
+These signal a structural shift in Tanzania's investment facilitation capacity.

 SEZ Employment Comparison: Tanzania vs. Global Peers (Peak Years)

 Source: Charter Cities Institute 2024; UNCTAD; TISEZA 2025.
-Tanzania's SEZ job creation has historically lagged peers dramatically — TISEZA reforms are accelerating catch-up.
+Tanzania's SEZ job creation historically lagged peers — TISEZA reforms are accelerating catch-up.

 Tanzania FDI Inflows — Historical Trajectory & Surge (USD Billions)